kasemdeautsch/PP4/README.md

 ![](/static/images/project.png)
 ![](/static/images/user-stories.png)

-The Agile Methodology was great way to write my code and organise it according to the importance\
+The Agile Methodology was great way to write my code and organise it according to the importance,\
-So that the most needed features will work first of all like registration and login,\
+so that the most needed features will work first of all like registration and login,\
 I didn't work with time iteration, but that way helped me using the isses and project Kanban\
 and milestones as well, when moving the tasks from 'todo' to 'in progress' then 'Done'\
 Lastly some user stories couldn't make it and moved to "wont have" in Backlog.